Yauheni5/Yauheni5/README.md

 <div>
   <h1>About me</h1>
-  <p>Hi, I'm Evgeny Asheichik, junior front-end developer from Grodno, Belarus.</p>
+  <p>Hi, I'm Evgeny Asheichyk, junior front-end developer from Grodno, Belarus.</p>
   <p>I like doing web development and getting new knowledge.</p>
   <p>Now I am looking for an opportunity to gain experience in the company and I want to be useful to the team.</p>
 </div>